0xMurage/sqlQueryuilder/Readme.md

   `DB_PASSWORD`=your database password
 # **Usages**

-The library utilizes nesting of functions.
-Thus, there is no need for instantiating the Builder class.
-Start each query using:-
+The library utilizes nesting of functions, and does not require instantiating the Builder class.
+Start each query using :-

     Builder::table( "provide the table name here")